Our Armed Safari in Kruger National Park

 Along one stretch of brushy savanna, Opa retrieved from the long grass a foot-long, black and white striped quill that had belonged to a Porcupine.
 He explained that the quill was from a Porcupine’s tail, thus the length.
 A Porcupine thrashes its tail when threatened, and the clattering of the quills is meant to frighten a predator.

 Opa went on to tell us how the tail quills of a Porcupine are a bit more pliable than those found covering the animal’s body.
 I demonstrated the length of a quill from one of our North American Porcupines, and we compared notes about how the two species flex the stiff quills on their bodies into an upright position to provide bodily protection.

-It was forbidden to talk as we walked along, but if someone did want to get the attention of another person, they were to clap the side of their leg with an open palm.
+It was forbidden to talk as we walked along on our Armed Safari, but if someone did want to get the attention of another person, they were to clap the side of their leg with an open palm.
 After so doing, Opa pointed out that the white round deposits along the trail were dried Hyena poop.
 It is white because it is calcium-rich from the masses of bones that a Hyena consumes.
 Porcupines eat Hyena poop because the calcium in it helps to strengthen and harden the keratin on the exterior of their quills.

 After that explanation, it got me to thinking that there must be Hyenas in the area.
 I was glad to be between the two armed guides; Bob was pulling up the rear.
 Whenever Rouleni and Opa were onto something, they communicated in their native tongue.
 That was our signal to study the surrounding bushes more closely.

 Both guides were very intuitive and vigilant so it was no surprise when they signaled the presence of a monstrous White Rhinoceros nearby.